Siemens Communications is tightly integrating voice, video and messaging in its new software-based unified communications product.

 The OpenScape Unified Communications Server is an IT application that runs out of a company's data center over an existing IP network utilizing existing data infrastructure.
 Mark Straton, senior vice president of enterprise systems marketing for Siemens, said the company has recognized that the days of voice as a standalone technology in the enterprise are over.
 To break out of that silo, Siemens is transforming itself into a software company.

-"Our view is that voice as a standalone category will be
+"Our view is that voice as a standalone category will be eliminated, and it's really about delivering communications as a software and the services required to support that," Straton said.

 Henry Dewing, principal analyst with Forrester Research, said Siemens' transition to a software-based communications vendor is not unique.